agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 interleaving of instructions, never allowing instructions from one program to execute out of order.

-Processes in a sequentially consistent system are required to agree on a total order of events, presenting the illusion of a shared database from an application programmer's point of view.
-However, this order need not be given by external order.
-Instead, the only requirement is that sequential history must agree with process order, i.e. the events from each process must occur in the same order as in they do in the process.

 \begin{definition}
 \label{def:sequentiallyconsistent}
 A \emph{sequentially consistent} execution is